 Reading these essays I began to understand her relation to the work of E.M.
 Forster, and not only because she writes about him so well in one of the pieces collected here, and first published in these pages.
 Forster was “a tricky bugger,” she says, a proposition that certainly indicates a friendly interest in the man and the writer, but doesn’t seem much in tune with Forster’s reticence or middling style.
 An epigraph from Where Angels Fear to Tread adorns Smith’s first novel, White Teeth, and her third, On Beauty, opens with a turn of phrase borrowed from Howards End.
 On the acknowledgments page of that book she writes of her “love of E.M.
 Forster, to whom all my fiction is indebted, one way or the other.”
 I didn’t doubt the love or the debt when I read these books, but the connection from writer to writer seemed skimpy to me, an abstraction I couldn’t find fleshed out on the page.
 That’s because I wasn’t looking carefully enough or thinking obliquely enough.

-On Beauty has a lyrically painful scene that is a perfect instance of the link, and that has an unmistakable clue set firmly in the middle of it—although it’s not so unmistakable that I didn’t miss it the …
+On Beauty has a lyrically painful scene that is a perfect instance of the link, and that has an unmistakable clue set firmly in the middle of it—although it’s not so unmistakable that I didn’t miss it the first time around, and the clue works as …